Elections in Palestine: Importance of the elections

+Hamas announced its intention to once again boycott local elections and has repeatedly prevented free, local elections since it first took power of Gaza in 2004.

 In the Gaza Strip

 Following the Fatah–Hamas conflict that started in 2006, Hamas formed a government ruling the Gaza Strip without elections.
 Gazan Prime Minister Haniyye announced in September 2012 the formation of a second Hamas government, also without elections.

 Parliamentary elections

 1996 parliamentary elections

 At the 1996 general election, Fatah won 55 of the 88 seats from multi-member constituencies, with the number of representatives from each constituency determined by population.
 Some seats were set aside for the Christian and Samaritan communities.
 51 seats were allocated to the West Bank, 37 to the Gaza Strip.
 Five out of 25 female candidates won a seat.

 2006 parliamentary elections

 At the 2006 legislative election, six parties and 4 independents won seats.
 Change and Reform (i.e., Hamas) won 44.45% of the vote and 74 seats, while Fatah won 41.43% of the vote and 45 seats.

 Presidential elections

 1996 presidential elections

 The 1996 president election was won by Yassir Arafat with 88.2% of the vote.